-I wrote this post a year ago while I was still living overseas in Grenada.
-I thought that I would share it again, because well, I sat down to write another post about September 11th, 2001 and I decided that I couldn’t have said it any better than I already had.
+I wrote this post a year ago while I was still living in Grenada.
+I thought that I would share it again because I sat down to write another post about September 11th, 2001, and well, I decided that I couldn’t have said it any better than I already had.

 This year I am living in Brooklyn, New York and as the day approaches, it is impossible not to feel its presence among every New Yorker.
 Though it’s a painful memory for many, it is a day that we can never forget and should always take time to reflect upon.

 September 11th…It’s hard to believe that it’s been 11 years since it happened.
 It’s the “Where were you when Kennedy was shot?” question of my generation.
 I will never forget where I was…

 I had just woken up in the house I grew up in, in Dearborn Heights, Michigan.
 My dad was getting ready to leave for work, and I was just about to start eating a bowl of Oreo O’s.
 I flipped the television on, and I saw a Breaking News banner flashing across the screen.
 I saw two enormously tall buildings; one of which had a gaping hole toward the top of it with explosive smoke pouring from it.
 I yelled for my dad to come in the living room, and neither one of us could believe what we saw.
 At the bottom of the television it said that a plane had crashed into Tower 1 of the World Trade Center.
 I kept saying to my dad, “All those people in that plane, and all the people who were just sitting at their desks at work where that plane hit just died.”
 My dad sat down on the couch next to me, and we just watched in disbelief.